tldr-pages/tldr/pages/common/direnv.md

 # direnv

-> Direnv is an extension for your shell.
-It augments existing shells with a new feature that can load and unload environment variables depending on the current directory.
+> Shell extension to load and unload environment variables depending on the current directory.
 > More information: <https://github.com/direnv/direnv>.

 - Grant direnv to load the given .envrc: